-Track Your Money: So, so many people don’t track their money.
+So, so many people don’t track their money.
 As a freelancer, you need to track things like which clients pay well, which pay on time, and how much they pay.
-Then you need to lean into the clients that do all three, and drop the ones who don’t.
+Then you need to lean into the clients that do all three and drop the ones that don’t.

 In our Freelancer Guide we include an income tracker spreadsheet, where you can do all the tracking your business needs.
 Here’s a little peak.